FlyableDev/FlyableDoc/docs/faq.md

 ## Development

-### Can I still be a part of Flyable’s development process?
+### Can I be a part of Flyable’s development process?

-Yes.
-To test Flyable before everyone else, request an invite to the Early Access Program by sending us an email at contact@flyable.dev!
-To contribute to open-source parts of Flyable, visit Flyable’s GitHub repository.
+Yes!
+To download Flyable, visit the [download page](get-started.md#_1-install).
+To contribute to Flyable, visit [Flyable’s GitHub repository](https://github.com/FlyableDev/Flyable).

 ### Is Flyable open-source?

-No decision has been made yet, but we would really like to make Flyable an open-source software.
+Yes it is!
+You can see the code [here](https://github.com/FlyableDev/Flyable).

 <br />
 <br />